raspberrypilearning/pacman-terminal/en/step_5.md

   `rm` deletes files and directories.
 Here we have removed **sp00ky.txt** from the filesystem to stop it from doing damage.

   Be careful using `rm` because it deletes files and directories permanently.
 There isn't an undelete command, so once you delete a file or directory with `rm`, it's gone.
 This is why we copied the file into a new directory before removing it.

+You're now ready to use your catch all the ghosts safely.